FrancisMiadi/FrontEnd-aws/README.md

 # FrontEnd-aws

-Here is the frontend of the website that we want to deploy on cloud during the session
+Here is the frontend of the website that we want to deploy on cloud during the session.

 # Project Setup Guide